cea-hpc/modules/doc/source/design/module-tags.rst

     - ``super-sticky``: loaded module cannot be unloaded even if forced
     - ``hidden-loaded``: loaded module not reported by default in ``list`` result

+- Tags inherited from module state cannot be set with ``module-tag`` command

+    - An error is otherwise thrown

 - Modules project may introduce in the future new tags inherited from new states or new specific behaviors

     - These new tags will supersede tags set by users using the same naming